Saint Nicholas. Santa Claus. Kris Kringle. Father Christmas.

 “As you wish, Mr Snagglesworth,” Mrs Tickler said; the warning in her tone more than evident.

 It was Christmas Eve and Johnny went to bed relatively early as was his usual custom.
 He looked forward to getting the gifts he’d demanded of Santa.
 Naturally he hadn’t left him the required mince pie, glass of milk and carrots for the reindeer.
 He’d leave that to his stupid little sister and his equally stupid parents.
-He fell quickly into a fitful sleep.
+He fell quickly into a deep sleep.

 A noise awoke Johnny sometime later.
 His eyes slowly opened and he turned his head to look at his radio alarm.
 The display blinked 00:00.
 Great, he thought; the damned thing had been unplugged and plugged back in causing it to reset, though he couldn’t recall it being unplugged.
 It had been showing the right time before he fell asleep.